How to Control Your Anger and Why It is Essential

 Identify Possible Causes.

 Being angry is normal.
 It helps us fight off threats, and it gives off a physical response that alerts us of danger.
 But, when we feel anger start to bubble up inside our bodies, it is important to be aware of our reactions.
 If you find that your anger is high and out of control, you may need to explore what is causing it.
+You can begin with understanding triggers, which often helps in finding what causes anger in vulnerable situations.

 Use Humor to Release Tension.